Reading Can Help You Lose Weight

 1) Read and walk

-Walking is one of the easiest ways to work out.
-It is of the least stressful pursuits to exercise.
-It is easy going against the entire body compared with other undertakings like jogging or bicycle riding.
+Walking is one of the easiest ways to put the body to work.
+It is categorized as one of the least stressful pursuits to exercise.
+The act is easy going against the body as a whole compared with other undertakings like jogging or bicycle riding.
 Take a leisurely walk and reading along the way makes it even better.

 Different ways to do the deed

 Walking on a treadmill makes reading rather simple.
-Simply put the book in a sitting position or lean it for easy access and take off.
-There is a little more difficulty when walking on a track or outdoors.
+Simply put the book in a sitting position or lean it against something for easy access and take off.
+A little more difficulty is realized using a track or outdoors.
 There is still a way to conduct this piece of business as well.
+Get a book in a different format.

-Most people have found books on tape, CD or other electronic source such as an Ipod work extremely well.
-These are all ways to carry it conveniently with you.
+Most people have found books on tape, CD or other electronic sources such as an I Pod work extremely well.
+Books are downloadable to telephones or using an Android as a Kindle is also an idea.
+These are all ways to carry it conveniently while walking.
 It is so light weight while transporting more than one is easy and long walks are not an obstacle.

 Do it with someone

 Sometimes it is more fun to do it with a partner.
-Countless folks connect with a fellow scholar in places like a book club.
+Connect with a fellow scholar in places like a book club.
 Books are read away from the walk and discussed during the walk.
-A partner is anyone willing to be a part of the adventure of walking and reading.
+A partner is anyone willing to be a part of the adventure of doing both.

-Set a task to read chapters or books then plan a walking session where discussions based on content or specific chapters take place.
+Set a task to finish off particular chapters or books.
+Afterward plan a walking session where discussions based on content or specific chapters take place.
 This is killing two birds with one stone.
 It is the action of getting in shape while burning more calories than couch potatoes.

 2) Boosting the power of the brain